 Retrieve/Remove using Named Tags

-These identifying marks can help you in finding and/or removing items from the cache.
+These identifying marks can help you in finding and/or removing the items from the cache.

 Support for Multiple Named Tags